 Portfolio – Archive

-- My current book translation deals with a small twentieth-century religious community in central Germany and their resistance to the Nazi regime.
+- My book translation about a small twentieth-century religious community in central Germany and their resistance to the Nazi regime should be published this year.
 Stay tuned for more details!

 St Paul’s Church, Strasbourg, France

 Completed book translations:

 - Patricia Hertel.
 The Crescent Remembered: Islam and Nationalism on the Iberian Peninsula.
 Translated by Ellen Yutzy Glebe.
 Eastbourne: Sussex Academic Press, 2015.